Date Examples With INTNX and INTCK Function

 This post introduces dates in SAS and how to think of them.
 Furthermore, two very important functions are introduced with a few examples.
 In a related post, I have previously written about how to Convert From Character To Date In SAS.

-You can download the entire code to this post here.
+You can download the entire code from this post here.